 - 1 medium red pepper, diced

-- In a large bowl, add eggs, cheddar and oat milk until mixed.
-Add diced chiles, white onions, assorted diced veggies and salt and pepper.
+- In a large bowl, add the eggs, cheddar and oat milk and mix to combine.
+Add the diced chiles, white onions, assorted diced veggies, salt and pepper.
 Mix until blended.

 - Lightly grease mini muffin tins or regular-sized muffin tins, depending on your preference.

-- Pour egg mixture into muffin tins, about 3/4 full in each cup.
+- Pour the egg mixture into the muffin tins, about 3/4 full in each cup.

-- Bake for 20-25 minutes or until golden brown and egg bites begin to puff up.
+- Bake for 20-25 minutes or until the eggs become golden brown and puff up.

-- Refrigerate for up to 3 days or cool to room temperature and freeze in zip-lock bags for up to 1 month.
+- Refrigerate for up to 3 days or cool to room temperature and freeze in Ziploc bags for up to one month.

-- To reheat, wrap lightly in a paper towel and cook in microwave on high for 1 minute per muffin.
+- To reheat, wrap each egg bite lightly in a paper towel and cook in the microwave on high for one minute per muffin.